Strangeness and quark–gluon plasma: ALICE: Resolution of remaining questions about strangeness as signature of quark–gluon plasma

 The very high precision of (strange) particle spectra and large transverse momentum coverage reported by the ALICE Collaboration at the Large Hadron Collider (LHC) allows in-depth exploration of lingering challenges, which always accompany new physics, and here in particular the questions surrounding strangeness signature.
 Among the most discussed challenges has been the question if the abundance of particles produced is enhanced or if the comparison base line is suppressed.
-Suppression is expected when a otherwise absent quantum number, such as strangeness, is rarely produced.
+Suppression is expected when an otherwise absent quantum number, such as strangeness, is rarely produced.
 This situation was recognized by Hagedorn in his early analysis of particle production and solved by Rafelski and Danos.
 In that work it was shown that even if just a few new pairs of strange particles were produced the effect disappears.
 However, the matter was revived by Hamieh et al. who argued that is possible that small sub-volumes in QGP are of relevance.
 This argument can be resolved by exploring specific sensitive experimental signatures for example the ratio of double strange particles of different type, such yield of $ssq$ ($\Xi$) compared to $\bar{s}s$($\phi$).
 The ALICE experiment obtained this ratio for several collision systems in a wide range of hadronization volumes as described by the total produced particle multiplicy.
 The results show that this ratio assumes the expected value for a large range volumes (two orders of magnitude).
 At small particle volume or multiplicity, the curve shows the expected reduction: The $ssq$ ($\Xi$) must be smaller compared to $\bar{s}s$($\phi$) as the number of produced strange pairs decreases and thus it easier to make $\bar{s}s$($\phi$) compared to $ssq$ ($\Xi$) that requires two pairs minimum to be made.
 However, we also see an increase at very high volume—this is an effect at the level of one to two standard deviations.
 Similar results were already recognized before by Petran et al.